 Posted on February 7, 2018 by Joanna Carver

 This month, Beebe was named by Texas Monthly as one of “15 Innovators Reshaping Texas.”
 As one of the leaders of the cyber security revolution in San Antonio, Beebe is engaged in several research projects, including one for the U.S. Department of Homeland Security that is aimed at strengthening insider threat detection.
-She also oversees the UTSA Cyber Center for Security and Analytics, part of one of most highly-regarded cyber security programs in the country.
+She also oversees the UTSA Cyber Center for Security and Analytics, part of one of the most highly-regarded cyber security programs in the country.

 We sat down with Dr. Beebe to learn about new developments in cybersecurity.